-2022 Workplace Learning Report

-United Kingdom

-The Transformation of L&D

-L&D leads the way through the Great Reshuffle
+The Transformation of L&D Learning leads the way through the Great Reshuffle

-Linked in Learning

-Welcome to the deep dive

-If you're reading this, you've most likely already spent time with the report's web experience, and now you're curious to absorb even more data and insights.
-This version contains all the web headlines plus extra commentary and context, as well as a host of extras called out to the right.
+Welcome to the deep dive If you're reading this, you've most likely already spent time with the report's web experience, and now you're curious to absorb even more data and insights.
+This version contains all the web headlines, plus a host of extras called out in bold.
+Contents Introduction The Transformation of L&D Learning leads the way through the Great Reshuffle.
+3 Chapter 1 L&D in Transition L&D has become more central, strategic, cross-functional - and overworked.

-Contents

-Introduction The Transformation of L&D L&D leads the way through the Great Reshuffle.
-3

-Chapter 1 L&D in Transition L&D has become more central, strategic, cross-functional - and overworked.
 Plus, how learning lights up company culture and a bright idea on experimentation.
-6

-Chapter 2 Growing Pains L&D's rapid rise spurs new pressure to deliver results.
+6 Chapter 2 New Challenges L&D's rapid rise spurs new pressure to deliver results.
 Plus, L&D's weighty role in DE&I a bright idea on psychological safety; the critical importance of well-being; and a spotlight on L&D skills from RedThread Research.
-17

-Chapter 3 Synergistic Skill Building Leaders can expand impact by connecting skills to internal mobility and retention.
-Plus, stats showing most professionals are just starting to build skills programmes; a generational view on what motivates employees to learn; and a bright idea on internal mobility.
-29

-Chapter 4 How L&D Succeeds L&D professionals thrive by investing in relationships, political capital, resources - and themselves.
-Plus, collaboration tips from a People Analytics leader; helpful tactics for C-suite influence; the power of managers; and inspiring thoughts from global voices.
-38

-Conclusion The Next Step Forward 53
+17 Chapter 3 Rethinking Skill Building Leaders can expand impact by connecting skills to internal mobility and retention.
+Plus, stats showing most pros are just starting to build skills programs; what motivates employees to learn; and a bright idea on internal mobility.
+29 Chapter 4 How L&D Succeeds L&D pros thrive by investing in relationships, political capital, resources - and themselves Plus, collaboration tips from a people analytics leader; helpful tactics for C-suite influence; the power of managers; and inspiring thoughts from global voices.
+37 Conclusion The Next Step Forward 52 Acknowledgments 53 Methodology 54 Introduction The Transformation of L&D Learning leads the way through the Great Reshuffle.

-Acknowledgements 54

-Detailed Methodology 55

-2

-Introduction

-The Transformation of L&D

-L&D leads the way through the Great Reshuffle.

 In the sixth year of the Workplace Learning Report, change is the only constant.
-Across organisations globally, the pandemic accelerated macro trends, like digital transformation and the ever enlarging skills gap, forcing individuals and companies alike to rethink how, where, and even why they work.
-LinkedIn describes these times as the Great Reshuffle - a period unlike anything in the history of work.
-Living and working through the pandemic and economic and social tumult has prompted individuals to prioritise flexibility and fulfilment.
-Organisations are reexamining business strategies, workforce models, values, and culture - often steered by new demands from employees themselves.
-Amid this era of massive transformation, Learning and Development (L&D) has a new mandate to become its best self.
-L&D leaders are answering employees' renewed calls for growth and purpose, and they're grappling with the urgent challenge of future-proofing their organisations.
-The learning transformation means L&D innovators are knocking down traditional silos to collaborate on a more holistic vision for HR.
+LinkedIn calls these times the "Great Reshuffle" - a period unlike anything in the history of work.

+Living and working through the pandemic and economic and social tumult has prompted individuals to prioritize flexibility and fulfillment.
+Organizations are reexamining business strategies, workforce models, values, and culture - often steered by new demands from employees themselves.
+Amid this era of massive transformation, learning and development (L&D) has a new mandate to become its best self.
+L&D leaders are answering employees' renewed calls for growth and purpose, and they're grappling with the urgent challenge of future-proofing their organizations.
+The transformation of L&D means learning leaders are knocking down traditional silos to collaborate on a more holistic vision for HR.
 They're reaching for fresh solutions to tie skill building to career paths, internal mobility, and retention, while also bringing a new sense of care and humanity to employee well-being, diversity, and inclusion.
 Keeping pace with this rate of change is an enormous challenge.
 This report is here to help.
-Success starts one step at a time by capitalising on industry data, tapping the support and wisdom of colleagues, gleaning advice from top thinkers, and - above all - championing a world-changing notion: learning is the foundation of any great endeavour.
-Organisations that prize constant learning will lead the world as they build the new normal.
-The Great Reshuffle is redefining work and skills globally 81% of executives are changing their workplace policies to offer greater flexibility to their workforce.1 25% LinkedIn members' skills for the same occupation changed by about 25% from 2015 to 2021.
-At this pace, we expect members' skills will have changed by about 40% by 2025.2
+Success is built one step at a time, by capitalizing on industry data, tapping the support and wisdom of colleagues, gleaning advice from top thinkers, and - above all - championing a world-changing notion: Learning is the foundation of any great endeavor.
+Organizations that prize constant learning will lead the world as they build the new normal.
+The Great Reshuffle is redefining work and skills

+81%

+of executives are changing their workplace policies to offer greater flexibility to their workforce1

+25%

+LinkedIn members' skills for the same occupation changed by about 25% from 2015 to 2021.
+At this pace, we expect members' skills will change by about 40% by 20252

++25%

-Globally, the share of members changing roles in October 2021 was up 25% compared to the prepandemic period in October 2019.3
+Globally, the share of members changing roles was up by 25% in October 2021, compared with the prepandemic period in October 20193

+3-minute takeaway

+How can L&D leaders embrace transformation?